Marcell Ozuna Player Props: Braves vs. Nationals

 Marcell Ozuna At The Plate

-- Ozuna will look to extend his five-game hitting streak.
-He's batting .412 with one homer during his last games.
+- Ozuna is batting .353 with one homer during his last games and is riding a six-game hitting streak.

+- In 58.3% of his 48 games this season, Ozuna has picked up at least one hit.
+He's also had 10 multi-hit games.

-- Ozuna has picked up a hit in 57.4% of his 47 games this year, with more than one hit in 21.3% of them.
+- Ozuna has driven home a run in 17 games this season (35.4%), including more than one RBI in 12.5% of his games and producing three or more of his team's runs on two occasions..

-- Ozuna has an RBI in 16 of 47 games this season, with multiple RBI in six of them.
-He has also driven home three or more of his team's runs in two contests.
+- In 19 of 48 games this season, he has scored, and three of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.